elifesciences-publications/oenocytes-agam/README.md

 The required files are not provided in this repository, but they can be found in public repositores:

 * *Anopheles gambiae* transcripts: from Vectorbase, annotation version `AgamP4.9`.
-* raw reads have been deposited to ENA, under the `XXX` accession.
+* raw reads have been deposited to ENA, under the `PRJEB37240` accession code.

 ## Requirements